saturnlighting/literature-review/README.md

 > “STREET LIGHT*” OR ”STREET LAMP*” OR “LAMP POST*” OR ”LIGHT POST*” OR
 > “LIGHT POLE*” )

-We identified the suitable articles first by reading the abstract, then the whole paper.
 The search strategy resulted in 281 records.
-Based on the examination of abstract x studies were selected.
+Based on the examination of abstract and then full papers x studies were selected.
 A flow chart of included studies is shown in Table 1.

 <table class="table" style="margin-left: auto; margin-right: auto;">